 - Hard Times – For These Times (more commonly now known as Hard Times) is the tenth novel by Charles Dickens.
 It first appeared in weekly parts, published in Household Words, from April to August 1854.
 The shortest of Dickens’ novels, the story is set in the fictitious northern English industrial mill-town of Coketown.

 This quotation is a description of Coketown in Hard Times.
-Smog and pollution from the factory chimneys have filled the atmosphere, discolouring the natural red colour of most of the buildings with this sooty residue, which Dickens compares to looking like an unnatural red and black like the painted face of a savage.
+Smog and pollution from the factory chimneys have filled the atmosphere, discolouring the natural red-brick colour of many buildings with this sooty residue, which Dickens compares to looking like an unnatural red and black like the painted face of a savage.

-This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the appearance of Coketowen with its largely red buildings covered with black pollution to that of the painted face of a savage, a warrior whose face has been decorated as if to intimdate their foes.
-The use of similes helps an author to strengthen a description, and for the reader it helps to better visualize the scene in their heads.
+This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the appearance of Coketown with its largely red buildings covered with black pollution to that of the painted face of a savage, a warrior whose face has been decorated as if to intimidate their foes.
+The use of similes helps an author to strengthen a description, and for the reader, it helps to better visualise the scene in their heads.

 Coketown, to which Messrs.
 Bounderby and Gradgrind now walked, was a triumph of fact; it had no greater taint of fancy in it than Mrs. Gradgrind herself.
 Let us strike the key-note, Coketown, before pursuing our tune.